- The average cost of car insurance in Tennessee is $1,677 a year or $140 per month, based on our data analysis.

 Rates based on driver profile, history and habits in Tennessee

-If you receive a speeding ticket in Tennessee, be prepared for your car insurance rates to rise by up to 33% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+Similarly, if you get a speeding ticket in Tennessee, you’ll likely see an increase in your car insurance premium by up to 33% upon your policy renewal.
+Typically, you’ll pay more for three years.
+However, your rate increase also depends on state laws, your insurance company and your driving record.

-Here’s a breakdown of how much your car insurance rate goes up in Tennessee following driving incidents:
+Here is how much your car insurance rate increases in Tennessee after driving incidents:

 - Speeding ticket: Up to 33% increase